antonioterpin/glitch/README.md

 ```bash
 python -m src.main --train --config-hcnn configs/hcnn.yaml --config-dataset configs/dataset.yaml
 ```

+> [!NOTE] Stopping the training
+> The training will continue indefinetely, so let it run for a while and then just press ctrl-c to stop.

+For more configurations, check the `.yaml` files and/or run `python -m src.main --help`.

 You can plot different trajectories by specifying the `--plot-trajectories 1 2 n3 n4 ...` argument.
 Below, from left to right, we show the results with only `input_effort`, with `input_effort` and `fleet_preference`, and with all of the three terms non-zero.

 ![5 robots, sample 1](./media/5-1.jpg)